Pavel Kotov vs. Arthur Fils: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Pavel Kotov vs. Arthur Fils Trends and Insights

-- Kotov has played 49 matches over the past year (across all court types), and 24.7 games per match (24.1 in best-of-three matches).
+- Kotov has played 48 matches over the past year across all court surfaces, and 24.8 games per match (24.2 in best-of-three matches).

-- On hard courts, Kotov has played 25 matches over the past year, totaling 24.2 games per match (23.0 in best-of-three matches) while winning 50.0% of games.
+- Kotov has played 24 matches on hard courts over the past 12 months, and 24.4 games per match (23.2 in best-of-three matches).

-- In his 39 matches in the past 12 months across all court types, Fils is averaging 23.2 games per match (20.9 in best-of-three matches) while winning 52.5% of those games.
+- Fils is averaging 23.2 games per match (20.9 in best-of-three matches) in his 39 matches played in the past year across all court surfaces, winning 52.5% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.